 Foggy eyeglasses have always been a pesky problem, and wearing masks has made this nuisance a whole lot worse.
 Why do glasses fog up?
 How can you wear a mask and still enjoy clear vision for working, shopping or just getting through the day?
-Your eye doctor near me in Calgary, Alberta shares helpful advice that works.
+Your eye doctor near me in Bridgeland, Alberta shares helpful advice that works.

 The science behind foggy eyeglasses

 The process is pretty simple.
 Condensation (tiny drops of liquid) generally forms whenever warm air hits a cool surface.
 All eyeglasses wearers are familiar with this phenomenon in the winter, when walking into a warm building from the cold outdoors.
 The same reaction happens when you put on a mask.
 Warm breath escapes through the opening at the top of the mask and makes contact with your glasses lenses.
 Fog is the result.